-- 1. Write a new test once understood the computational problem to solve and the related requirements, a new test is written and then added to a collection of previously developed tests. - 2.
-Run the all the tests all the tests available in the aforementioned collection are run, so as to check that the new test fails, i.e. there is no code available that addresses the particular computational problem described by such test.
-It is worth mentioning that in the first iteration of the test-driven development the test fails since no code has been already developed at all. - 3.
-Write the new code in this step, a new piece of code is developed so as to pass the test just added in the collection. - 4.
-Run again all the tests in this passage, one checks if the addition of such new code developed to address the new test has not break the other features already developed, and tested by all the other tests available in the collection (in any).
-In case any test fail, then the new code must be corrected until all the tests are passed successfully. - 5.
-Refactor the code after several iteration of the process, the code grows naturally, and it may be necessary to refactor it so as to clean the code as more as possible, so as to guarantee its readability and maintainability in the long term.
+- 1. Write a new test once understood the computational problem to solve and the related requirements, a new test is written and then added to a collection of previously developed tests. - Run all the tests we run all the tests available in the aforementioned collection.
+If the new test fails, then there is no code available that addresses the particular computational problem described by the test.
+In the first iteration of the test-driven development, the test fails since no code has been developed yet. - 3.
+Write the new code in this step, we develop a new piece of code to pass the test just added in the collection. - 4.
+Run again all the tests in this passage, one checks if the addition of such new code developed to address the new test has not broken the other features already developed, and tested by all the other tests available in the collection (in any).
+In case any test fail, then the new code must be corrected until all the tests are passed successfully.

+5. Refactor the code - after several iterations of the process, the code grows naturally, and it may be necessary to refactor it so as to clean the code as much as possible, so as to guarantee its readability and maintainability in the long term.
 As a suggestion, every refactoring action should be checked by re-run all the tests available, so as to be sure that a modification to the code does not break its correctness as well.